daijiang/Trait-Envi-Interactions/ReadMe.md

 This repository includes R scripts to simulate datasets, fit models (LMMs and PLMMs), and plot the results.
 It also includes R functions to do bootstrapping on PLMMs and examples about how to use it.

-The code comes with no guaranntees and all questions should be directed to Daijiang Li (daijianglee@gmail.com).
+Theses scripts are under MIT license and come with no guaranntees.
 Please cite the paper if you use the code elsewhere.

+All questions should be directed to Daijiang Li (daijianglee@gmail.com).

 - `Rcode` folder: all R codes used.
     + `simulation.R`: simulates datasets, fits models (LMMs and PLMMs), and saves results.